Azure/azure-powershell/src/ImageBuilder/docs/New-AzImageBuilderTemplateDistributorObject.md

   - `Name <String>`: The name of the region.
   - `[ReplicaCount <Int32?>]`: The number of replicas of the Image Version to be created in this region.
 Omit to use the default (1).
   - `[StorageAccountType <SharedImageStorageAccountType?>]`: Specifies the storage account type to be used to store the image in this region.
 Omit to use the default (Standard_LRS).

+`VERSIONING <IDistributeVersioner>`: Describes how to generate new x.y.z version number for distribution.
+  - `Scheme <String>`: Version numbering scheme to be used.

 ## RELATED LINKS